dylan-lang/opendylan/documentation/getting-started/source/quick-start/index.rst

 .. figure:: ../images/examples-dlg.png
    :align: center

-   The Open Dylan Examples dialog.
+   The Open Dylan Examples dialog

 Expand the “Documentation” category by clicking the *+* next to it.